It’s not being too trite to say that the best travel tripod is the one you have with you. And that’s really the key.

 Other Features.
 Some tripods have other features that can make them attractive.
 Many come with their own dedicated carry bag, which can be very useful for travel.
 Some come with system where you detach one leg and the center column and connect the two to create a monopod.

-My Current Favorites
+My Current Favorite Travel Tripods

 Every photographer’s preferences and needs are different, so there’s no one-size-fits-all answer as to which is the best travel tripod.
 But for what it’s worth, here are my current favorites after putting the ones below through their paces.